Nekoiii/Deep_in_Abyss_Game/README.md

 · This is a 「Made in Abyss」 fan game that was made by C++ and Qt when I first started learning programming in 2017.

-(Because this project is from many years ago, when I didn't know how to use GitHub, the original files are missing, so the files here might look very messy.)
+(Because this project is from many years ago, when I didn't know how to use GitHub, the original project folder is missing.
+So the files here might look very messy.)
 <br>
 <br>
 <br>